Frequently Asked Questions

 Outlook Web App, OWA, is the Exchange web access client accessed with a browser.
 Open your browser, go to exchange.msstate.edu , and authenticate with your NetID and NetPassword.
 OWA gives you access to your email, calendars and contacts.

 The GAL is the Global Address List which contains all MSU employees, affiliates, student workers, GAs and retirees who have Exchange accounts.

 You can configure your mobile device to sync your email and calendar to Exchange for a specified time period.
 However, depending on the available space on your device and how it interacts with ActiveSync will ultimately determine what is synced to your device.
 For example, if you have 1 month configured on your device you may only receive 2 weeks’ worth of email due to the lack of available space on your mobile device.

 No. You can only sync your “official” university Exchange account (tied to your email@example.com email address) on your mobile device.

 Yes.
 There are 2 options in our Exchange environment that allows you to send email for/as someone else:

 1) Delegate permissions – Any user can grant delegate access to another user which allows the user to send on their behalf.
 Note: When user A with delegate permissions sends an email as user B, the From: will indicate the email is from user A on behalf of user B.

 Yes.
 A shared mailbox can be created that one or more users can access.
-Create a Help Desk ticket with the following information:
+Create a Service Desk ticket with the following information:

 1) A suggested name